 I’m going to be opening a stock trading account in the near future and was wondering which one you recommended.
 There are so many to choose from it’s kind of confusing to make a decision.

 It depends heavily on what your needs are and how many tools you want the broker to provide for you.
 Generally, what I’ve seen is that the better the tools and service is for online stock trading, the higher the price is per trade.

 In other words, if you’re a low-frequency trader (meaning you buy or sell once a month or so), you’re probably better off going for a high-service high-price brokerage like TD Ameritrade or E*TRADE.
 They’re expensive compared to the competition, but they handle problems very well, make everything really easy to do, and offer lots of tools.

 On the other hand, if you’re a higher-frequency trader (meaning you’re going to buy or sell multiple times a week), you’re probably better off using a system that might be a bit less user friendly but will save you significant money per trade.
-If you’re going that route, I’d recommend Zecco or Scottrade.
+If you’re going that route, I’d recommend Zecco.
 This is not to say that such sites are poor, but that in my experience their tools and interface lag the others a bit and their customer service occasionally lags, too.
 They make up for it with lower prices per trade.

 Q2: Handling large private party transactions

 I am planning on selling my car in the next few months and I am unsure how to deal with a several-thousand dollar private-party transaction.
 I am wary of just accepting a check and signing over the title to a stranger (with no idea of whether there is money in the account), and I don’t really want a giant wad of cash.
 Should I have some sort of contract drawn up for the ownership transfer stating that the car is sold as is?
 I have never bought or sold a car before (this car was a graduation present years ago) and have no clue what I am doing.
 Any advice would be greatly appreciated.